nhoening/gritttt-rss/greader-import/README.md

 it asks for them).
 You should now have a file called `tt-import.sql` in this directory.

-2. Import the resulting SQL in `tt-import-sql` into your tt-rss database (via some import functionality, e.g. with myphpadmin)
+2. Import the resulting SQL in `tt-import-sql` into your tt-rss database (via some import functionality, e.g. with myphpadmin).